vijayshankar037/updatepunjab/wp-content/plugins/adrotate/readme.txt

 * Get push notifications right on your iOS or Android device about adverts and important events
 * Get email notifications when your ads need you
 * Any size advertisement, including 125x125, 468x60, 729x90, 160x600
-* Easy to use stats so you can follow how each advert is performing
+* Easy to read stats so you can follow how each advert is performing
+* Compatible with plugins like Yoast SEO, W3 Total Cache, SEO Framework, bbPress, Contact form 7, All in one SEO Pack, Jetpack from Automattic, WooCommerce, Wordfence, Regenerate Thumbnails and many more...
-* Responsive adverts
+* Compatible with responsive adverts
 * Daily, monthly and yearly stats
 * Couple adverts to users for personalized stats
 * Advertisers can easily contact you from their dashboard